A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Algorithm Description

 \textbf{Quantization}: CEAL quantizes a vector $y$ satisfying $\|y\| \leq r$ to an accuracy of $\varepsilon$ by quantizing each coordinate separately to an accuracy of $\varepsilon/\sqrt{d}$.
 Under this strategy, the interval $[-r,r]$ is first divided into $p(\varepsilon) = \lceil 2r \sqrt{d}/\varepsilon\rceil$ intervals of equal length and each coordinate is then quantized to one of $p(\varepsilon) + 1$ end points using the popular stochastic quantization routine.
 In particular, each coordinate $y_i$ is mapped to $Q_i$, where $Q_i$ takes either the value $c_{v-1}$ with probability $c_v - y$ or the value $c_v$ with the remaining probability.
 Here, $c_w := r \left( \dfrac{2w}{p(\varepsilon)} - 1 \right)$ for $w = 1,2, \dots, p(\varepsilon)$ and $v := \{w: c_{w-1} \leq y < c_w\}$.
 We use $Q(y, \varepsilon, r) = (Q_1, Q_2, \dots ,Q_d)^{\top}$ to denote the quantized version of the vector $y$.

 \textbf{Encoding}: CEAL encodes this quantized vector to send it over a communication channel by encoding each coordinate of the quantized version, one by one, using the variable-length encoding strategy, unary coding.
-Each coordinate is encoded into a string of 1’s, whose length is equal to the absolute value of the coordinate, and is preceded by a sign bit with $0$ corresponding to negative values and $1$ to positive ones.
+Each coordinate is encoded into a string of 1’s, whose length is equal to the absolute value of the coordinate, and is preceded by a sign bit, with $0$ corresponding to negative values and $1$ to positive ones.
 As an example, $-3$ and $4$ are encoded under this scheme as $0111$ and $11111$.

 Having specified all the components, we combine all of them together to provide a detailed description of CEAL in Algorithm~\ref{alg:cologne}.
 In the description, the initial point $x^{(1)}$ is chosen at random from the domain and assumed to be known to all the clients apriori.
 The epoch index $k$ corresponds to that of iterates and $j$ to that of the norm estimation routine.
+For clarity of notation, we refer to

 We set $s_j$ to $\lceil 40\sigma^2 \log(16Mj^2/\delta) 4^j/M \rceil$.
 The length of each epoch, $t_k$, is implicitly determined by $s_j$ as follows.
 If $\cJ_k$ denotes the set of all the different values of $j$ seen by the algorithm during the $k^{\text{th}}$ epoch, then $t_k = \sum_{j \in \cJ_k} s_j$.
 The parameters $\tau_j$ and $G_j$ are set to $3 \cdot 2^{-(j+1)}$ and $(4\sigma/\sqrt{s_j})(1 + \sqrt{\log(4Mj^2/\delta)/2d})$ respectively.
 They correspond to bounds on the estimation error at the server and any client respectively. $B_j$ corresponds to an upper bound on the gradient norm at the end of $j^{\text{th}}$ epoch and is set to $\min\{5\tau_{j-1}, 1\}$.
 Lastly, the resolution parameter sequences are set to $\gamma_j := \gamma_0 \sigma/\sqrt{s_j}$ and $\phi_j := \phi_0 \tau_j$ for constants $\gamma_0, \phi_0 \in (0,1)$, which are chosen based on communication requirements.